Kometa-Team/Kometa/docs/defaults/both/streaming.md

 # Streaming Default Metadata File

-The `- pmm: streaming` Metadata File is used to dynamically create collections based on the streaming Services that your media is available on.
+The `streaming` Metadata File is used to dynamically create collections based on the streaming Services that your media is available on.

 Example Collections Created: